S. S. Khaplang: Death

 In his later life, Khaplang developed diabetes and other age-related ailments.
 He died of cardiac arrest on 9 June 2017 in Taga, in the Naga Self-Administered Zone, Sagaing Region of Myanmar, where the NSCN-K was based during the time.
 It was reported that he had returned from China after a treatment and was to head to Waktham, his birthplace.
+Talking to media outlet, Times of Assam, Isak Sumi of NSCN(K) reported that, "the funeral will be held at their CHQ today in the presence of the funeral will be held at their CHQ today in the presence of the funeral will be held at their CHQ today in the presence of today in presence of all the leaders of UNLFW(WESA).
 Following his death, the then Chief Minister of Nagaland Shurhozelie Liezietsu revealed that "provided issues of substance were discussed", Khaplang was willing "to have dialogue with the government".
 Liezietsu added that, "It is tragic that such an important Naga leader like Mr Khaplang passed away at a time when the Naga political problem is on the verge of being resolved, and the need for all different Naga political groups to come together to air our views and aspirations to the Government of India in one voice is absolutely imperative."